 Interestingly enough, the most significant marking of these beautiful snow geese would be the black tips of their wings, but this isn’t something that necessarily catches your eye until you see them in flight.

-Without access to Middle Creek Wildlife Management Area and places like it run by the State Game Commission, we as citizens would be missing out on valuable experiences like my husband and I were fortunate enough to have.
+Without access to Middle Creek Wildlife Management Area and places like it run by the State Game Commission, we as citizens would be missing out on valuable experiences such as my husband and I were fortunate enough to have.

 Story and photos ©2016 Vicki Rae Gabow